Zinbo/software-dev-repository/content/posts/Networking/index.md

 TCP looks at all the packets whne they are received to make sure all packets are there and will sign if all are there ,else it won't sign and they need to be sent asgain. - Routes and TCp are scalable.
 The more routes, the more reliable.

+### TCP2

+manages the sending and receiving of all all data by packets.

+TCP does an inventory and sends bac kacknowledgements of each packet received.
+If all packets are there TCP will sign off the delivery and you're done.
+If TCP finds some packets are missing, it won't sign.
+For each missing or incomplete packet, spotify will resend then.
+Once TCP verifies the delivery for many packets for that one delivery your song will start to play.

+Routers and TCP are built to scale.
+The more routers, the more reliable the internet becomes.
+We can grow and scale without interrupting the internet for anyone.

+Packets are reassembled in order.

+When you request a website, the server starts to talk to your computer in language called HTTP

+HyperText Transfer Protocol.

 # OSI and TCP/IP
-Bakc in the past, every operating system had their own way to communicate over a network.
+Back in the past, every operating system had their own way to communicate over a network.
 This was chaos, so the International Standards Origanisation (ISO) created a model called Open Systems Interconnect (OSI) to solve this interoperability problem.
 It doesn't really exist, it is used to describe how networks work.

 Around the year 200, the network works ended and TCP/IP won.